sshekhar17/acadmic-webpage/content/home/experience.md

   date_start = "2019-06-17"
   date_end = "2019-09-20"
   description = """
-  I worked on the design and analysis of an adaptive sampling scheme for estimating probability distributions uniformly well in terms of several commonly used distance measures.
+  Worked on the design and analysis of an adaptive sampling scheme for estimating probability distributions uniformly well in terms of several commonly used distance measures.
   """